 - Safety tips – awareness, eye contact, verbal boundaries

 - How to be an active bystander and a good ally

 - How to set boundaries that work for you

 - Verbal de-escalation skills

-- The basics of self-defense in our Badass Ballet (or Terminator Tango)
+- The basics of self-defense in our Badass Basics (or Terminator Tango)